Newly Diagnosed Programme

 Each meeting is structured around a different issue, with information and support from the facilitators, as well as time to share your experience with other participants.

-At the end of the programme, you'll have the opportunity to join one of our regular monthly support meetings, according to your type of lymphoma and treatment.
+At the end of the programme, you'll have the opportunity to join one of our regular monthly online support meetings according to your type of lymphoma and treatment.

 If you'd like to register, please read the following information, then click the red button below.

-• Registration is for all four weeks of the programme and participants should be available to attend every meeting.
-It is not possible to join a programme part way through, but you can register for the next one.
+- Registration is for all four weeks of the programme and participants should be available to attend every meeting.
+It is not possible to join a programme part way through, but you might be able to join the next one.

-• Partners, family members and close friends of someone with a diagnosis (collectively known as 'carers') are not eligible for the programme but are welcome to join one of our Family, friends and carers online support meetings.
+- Partners, family members and close friends (collectively known as 'carers') of someone who has received a diagnosis within the last six weeks are not eligible for this programme but are welcome to register for the Newly Diagnosed Programme for Carers or to join one of our Family, friends and carers online support meetings.

 If you would like more information or to discuss whether the newly diagnosed programme is the right option for you, please email services.managers@lymphoma-action.org.uk.